kafkaesqu3/wifijammer-ng/README.md

 This fork of the project adds in the ability to target one or more MAC addresses for deauth.
 Also adds a dry run mode for testing

+NOTE: Changed some of the flags around, run ./wifijammer-ng.py --help to see new values

 wifijammer-ng
 ==========